-A new World War One memorial to the men and women of Pilton is due to be unveiled in Rotary Gardens in September.
+A new World War One memorial to the men and women of Pilton is due to be unveiled by Barnstaple Mayor Ian Roome in Rotary Gardens at 2pm on Saturday 8th September.

-For the last two years, The Pilton Story and North Devon Council have been collecting stories of a few of the men who fought and died in the Great War to give more than the usual name, rank, service number and regiment.
-These stories, which share something about their lives, are being told on a new plaque to go on the fourth plinth in the centre of Rotary Gardens.
+In the last two years, The Pilton Story and North Devon Council have collected the stories of seven of the men who fought and died in the Great War to tell more about them than just the usual name, rank, service number and regiment.
+These stories, which share something about their lives, are being told on a new plaque to go on the fourth plinth in the centre of Rotary Gardens (left).

-In addition to the short version of their stories on the plinth, more complete versions will be posted on The Pilton Story archive over the next few weeks.
-The stories of Harry Fry-Vicary and Claudius Dix are already uploaded.
-Regrettably, we have found no records of the many women of Pilton who also must have served but this does not diminish their enormous contribution to the effort.
+In addition to the concise versions of their stories on the plinth, more complete versions are being posted on The Pilton Story archive over the next few weeks.
+The stories of Harry Fry-Vicary, Claudius Wilfred Dix, William James Norman and Frank Norman are already there.
+Whilst the memorial remembers both the men and women of Pilton, we have been unable to find specific records of the many women of Pilton who also must have served and sustained the war effort.
+This regrettable omission does not in any way diminish their enormous contribution to the ultimately successful conflict.

 The Voice UK is a Saturday night television talent show which started on the BBC in 2012 and moved to ITV in 2017.
 The idea is that musical talent is judged simply on the voice of the contestants alone and not on what they look like.
 After contacting Esther Davies in The Reform Inn, on 23 April 2018 they sent Lauren and Sarah to record at the Open Mic Night which is held every Monday.
 This was apparently part of the research process for participants for the 2019 series of The Voice UK.